 Transmission Oil Pumps

-Vane-type: Vane type pumps use a slide located inside the pump housing to vary the size of the inlet and outlet ports according to transmission’s requirements.
-This slide is moved against spring pressure by a small sample of the fluid output.
-This keeps the fluid pressure at a minimum when the needs are not as great and maximum when necessary.
-These are known as variable-displacement pumps.
+Vane-type: Vane-type variable-displacement pumps use a slide located inside the pump housing to vary the size of the inlet and outlet ports according to the transmission's needs.
+This slide is moved against spring pressure by a small sample of the pump's output.
+The pump's slide keeps fluid flow at a minimum when the needs are not as high and provides maximum flow when necessary.

-Rotor-type: The rotor-type pump is similar to the crescent gear-type except it utilizes rotors instead of gears.
+Rotor-type: The rotor-type pump is similar to the crescent gear pump, except it has rotors instead of gears.
 The inside rotor drives the outside rotor.
-The gap between the rotors increases as it moves away from the inlet port and decreases as it moves closer to the outlet port.
-This action squeezes the fluid and creates the line pressure necessary to lubricate and hold the transmission’s friction bands and clutches.
+The gap between the rotors increases as it moves away from the inlet port and decreases as the rotor moves closer to the outlet port.
+Use a feeler gauge to measure these clearances.
+This action creates the flow to lubricate and operate the transmission's friction bands and clutches.
 These are also known as fixed-displacement pumps.